 Learning About Adaptive Sports

 Bourns was continually engaged in sports and other active outdoor activities with his brothers, friends, mother and father.
 He played sports, went mountain biking, climbed trees, and enjoyed being as active as possible.
 At the same time, Jeff grew up in an era where organized Adaptive Sports for amputees were limited and not widely known.

-While attending college he competed in the 2001 Endeavor Games where for the first time in his life he met amputee peers his age he could relate with.
+While attending college he competed in the 2001 second annual Endeavor Games where for the first time in his life he met amputee peers his age he could relate with.
 For him this new found fellowship was a life changing experience, inspiring Jeff years later to begin mentoring and networking amputee youth, young adults, and their families together.
 These life experiences have given Jeff unique and invaluable knowledge and perspectives that he uses to this day.